jcustenborder/kafka-streams-workshop/README.md

 # Introduction

+[Kafka Streams](http://kafka.apache.org/documentation/streams/) is a streaming engine that is built alongside [Apache Kafka](http://kafka.apache.org/).
+It provides realtime access to data that is stored on a Kafka Cluster.
 This repository contains example applications built using Kafka Streams for Financial Services use cases.

+Some additional examples are available [here](https://github.com/confluentinc/kafka-streams-examples)

 # Use Cases